The Crazy Riot Of Linux Sound Technologies

 Might stand for "Disposable Soft Synth Interface".
 "DSSI (pronounced dizzy) is an API for audio processing plugins, particularly useful for software synthesis plugins with user interfaces.
 DSSI is an open and well-documented specification developed for use in Linux audio applications, although portable to other platforms.
 It may be thought of as LADSPA-for-instruments, or something comparable to VSTi."

 Open Sound Control "…a protocol for communication among computers, sound synthesizers, and other multimedia devices that is optimized for modern networking technology…" Seems like this could be obsolete.
 Couldn’t quite figure its place out.
+This is a good place to start.

 Virtual Studio Technology.
 From wikipedia: " an interface for integrating software audio synthesizer and effect plugins with audio editors and hard-disk recording systems.
 VST and similar technologies use digital signal processing to simulate traditional recording studio hardware with software.
 Thousands of plugins exist, both commercial and freeware, and VST is supported by a large number of audio applications."
 Might be some proprietary nonsense with this one.
 Perhaps the proprietary inspiration for LADSPA.
 Also VSTi is the "i"nstrument plugin.
 Just being complete with the weird acronyms one encounters.